-Boulder and Denver are taking part in the 2018 City Nature Challenge, an international effort to find and document plants and wildlife in cities across the globe.
+Boulder, Denver, Colorado Springs and Fort Collins are taking part in the 2019 City Nature Challenge, an international effort to find and document plants and wildlife in cities across the globe.
 Cities are competing against each other to see who can make the most observations of nature, who can find the most species, and who can engage the most people.

 City Nature Challenge is organized by the

 Natural History Museum of Los Angeles County.

 iNaturalist.org, download the free iNaturalist app from the